McChord AFB in Pierce County, Washington — The American West (Northwest)

 Erected 1993 by 36th Airlift Squadron.

 Location.
 47° 8.069′ N, 122° 29.696′ W. Marker is in McChord AFB, Washington, in Pierce County.
 Marker can be reached from A Street SW north of Barnes Blvd / Colonel Joe Jackson Blvd, on the right when traveling south.
+Memorial is located close to the parking lot of the Officers Club.
 Touch for map.
-Memorial is located close to the parking lot of the Officers Club.
 Marker is in this post office area: McChord AFB WA 98438, United States of America.
+Touch for directions.

 Also see . . .